-Keywords: pay ratio, human capital disclosure, mandatory disclosure, CSR, ESG
+Keywords: Pay ratio, human capital disclosure, salient information, employee pay, ESG

 JEL Classification: G38, J31, J58, M12, M48, M52

 Suggested Citation: Suggested Citation